Fujifilm GFX 50S vs Leica X-U Typ 113

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-U Typ 113 has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-U Typ 113 from Leica.
+Both the GFX 50S and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
+The GFX 50S was replaced by the Fujifilm GFX 50S II, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm GFX 50S better than the Leica X-U Typ 113 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.